vishvAsa/rAmAnujIyam/kriyA/shrI-jayantI_2017-article.md

 - Some have different opinion on this.
 - Whatever it is, tamarind should not be used at all during pāraṇai.+++(5)+++

-## Tiruvārādhanam
+### Tiruvārādhanam

 - During Tiruvārādhanam saṅkalpa, one should chant kr̥taṁ ca ....śrījayantī puṇyakāle śrīkr̥ṣṇārādhanākhyena bhagavat-karmaOā bhagavantaṁ vāsudevaṁ arcayiśyāmi.
 - During mantrāsana samarpaṇa, lokanāthasya kr̥ṣṇasya jayantī samupāgatā should be recited followed by śloka-s such as saṁbhr̥tāḥ.
 - Special tirumañjanam should be performed with fresh cow’s milk.
 - A special arghya is offered after offering dhūpadīpam during alaṅkārāsanam.
 The method to offer the arghya is explained in a later paragraph.
-- This is followed by mantrapuLpam, arcanam and stotram.
+- This is followed by mantrapuShpam, arcanam and stotram.
 - Later during bhojyāsanam, various delicacies along with curds and butter are to be offered.
 - Fruits, beetle leaves and nuts are offered during punarmantrāsanam.
 - Special dīpa-ārati, sār̥r̥umur̥ai are performed.